-To prepare the breakfast: 1 breakfast sausage [I like the Al Fresco brand chicken with sage @ 50 cal/link] 1/4 cup Yorkshire Pudding batter, well beaten pinch of crumbled sage 2 oz pear or apple 5-6 oz fruit smoothie or green smoothie or natural apple cider nearly-black coffee or tea; or lemon in hot water.
+For the breakfast: 1 breakfast sausage [chicken sausage @ 50 cal/link] 1/4 cup Yorkshire Pudding batter, well beaten pinch of crumbled sage 2 oz pear or apple Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories] or lemon in hot water Optional: 5-6 oz fruit smoothie or berry-yogurt smoothie [88 calories]

 Heat the oven/toaster oven to 425°F. Cook the sausage, using a bit of water in the bottom of the pan since the sausage will render no fat.
 Pour out any remaining water from cooking the sausage.
 Spritz 5 holes of a mini-muffin pan with non-stick spray.
 Dice the sausage or slice into 20 pieces, and put the sausage in the mini-muffin pan.
 Beat the batter until it is foamy, adding crumbled sage.
 Pour the batter over the sausage bits in the pan.
 Pop the pan into the oven for 15 minutes.
 Slice the fruit, shake your smoothie, brew your beverage, and settle down to a quickly-prepared, fun-to-eat meal.